helmetica-framework/aludel-cloudscale/README.md

 # aludel-cloudscale

-> An aludel-cloudscale is the sealed vessel an alchemist sublimes into — a container you
+> An aludel is the sealed vessel an alchemist sublimes into — a container you
 > put things in and close.

 `aludel-cloudscale` is a [COSI](https://container-object-storage-interface.sigs.k8s.io/)